It’s Almost showtime boys ‘N Girl, Ready or Nots!

-Attempting another hypothetically short synopsis of the 14 Honda powered Drivers on this year’s IndyCar Grid.
-Which at least Thar numbers are spread out over five teams, or six if we’re being technical over Dale Coyne’s fascination with the Alphabet and really long team nomenclature, cymbal Crash please!
+Attempting another hypothetically short synopsis of the 15 Honda powered Drivers on this year’s IndyCar Grid.
+Which at least Thar numbers are spread out over five teams, or seven if we’re being technical over Mikey A’s two concerns and Dale Coyne’s fascination with the Alphabet and really long team nomenclatures, cymbal Crash please!

 Andretti Autosport (3)